TatianaTylosky/mentor-material/mentor-field-guide.md

 **Tips for setting goals**

-*listen and ask lots of questions of your student
+*Listen and ask lots of questions of your student.

-*map students’ short term goals to the curriculum
+*Map students’ short term goals to the curriculum.

-*goals can task based or time based
+*Goals can task based or time based.

-*treat weekly goals as sprint goals and work with your student to define: why this goal, how to achieve it and your metric for success
+*Treat weekly goals as sprint goals and work with your student to define _why_ this goal, _how_ to achieve it and your _metric for success_.

-*push back where goals are unrealistic
+*Push back where goals are unrealistic

 No matter how motivated students are, what courses they take, or how much they pay, students will not be able to achieve their goals unless they create conditions for rigorous learning.
 Spend time setting clear expectations about the course, what it covers and how it’s structured.
 We believe the value of Thinkful is found in time spent with you, their mentor.
 Explain ways in which student’s can maximize on their time with you each week. _Show up.
 Ask questions.
 Share work ahead of sessions.
 Etc._